 - Using religious teachings to support inappropriate touching, sexual contact, or intercourse

-- Using coercion, fear, or intimidation to ensure the victim “mutually” consents to the relationship
+- Using coercion, fear, or intimidation to ensure the injured party "mutually" consents to the relationship

 - Using Holy Scripture to declare that their sexual actions are the product of God's will

-- Coercing the victim to “sin boldly” to discover God’s forgiving grace
+- Coercing the injured party to "sin boldly" to discover God's forgiving grace

 How Do Religious Leaders Cross Sexually Inappropriate Boundaries?

-Many Catholic priests, Protestant ministers, Mormon Bishops, Jewish rabbis, and other religious leaders, cross boundaries by making their victims feel:
+Many Catholic priests, Protestant ministers, Mormon Bishops, Jewish rabbis, and other religious leaders cross boundaries by making those harmed feel:

 - Confused about the personal attention that might include accidental sexual touching, playful aggression, prolonged kissing, intimate hugs, inappropriate gifting, and sexual intercourse

-- Perplexed by the religious leader’s theological rationale for inappropriate sexual contact claiming that the two were brought together by Go
+- Perplexed by the religious leader's theological rationale for inappropriate sexual contact claiming that the two were brought together by God.

-- Baffled by inappropriate discussions during religious counseling that provides the religious leaders sexual gratification instead of answers the victim seeks
+- Baffled by inappropriate discussions during religious counseling that provides the religious leaders sexual gratification instead of answers, the injured person seeks.

 What Are the Steps I Must Take If I Been Sexually Abused by a Person Affiliated With the Mormon Church?

-How you handle a sexual molestation by a religious leader could determine the future of your mental health and well-being.
-Common steps to take if you been victimized include:
+How you handle sexual molestation by a religious leader could determine the future of your mental health and well-being.
+Common steps to take if you have been victimized include:

-- Remembering that you are the victim and do not share the blame of an inappropriate relationship started by a powerful religious leader
+- Remembering that you are the injured party and do not share the blame of an inappropriate relationship started by a powerful religious leader

-- Reporting what happened to local law enforcement if the victim is an underage minor
+- Report sexual abuse to local law enforcement if the victim is an underage minor

 - Finding an advocate in your community that understands the Mormon Church and rely on them for support and guidance